GreenLantern16/vault-enterprise-install-guide/README.md

 ### Configure Your Variables and Module Path
 Before you go further make sure you are in the **vault** subdirectory.

-Three variables are required; configure your terraform.tfvars file, replacing the variables with your own settings.
+Five variables are required; configure your terraform.tfvars file, replacing the variables with your own settings.
 Make sure the `license_filepath` setting points at your local Vault license file.
 In this example we're storing it on the desktop:

 ```
 resource_name_prefix = "demo"
 shared_san = "vault.vaultdemo.net"
 vpc_id = "vpc-0cf321d42c7f72e13"
 license_filepath = "~/Desktop/vault.hclic"
+region = "us-east-1"
 ```

 That's it!
-You only need to configure these four variables to run the code in this repo.
+You only need to configure these five variables to run the code in this repo.

 ### Build the Vault Cluster
 Great, you're ready to build the cluster.
 Run these commands from within the **vault** subdirectory: